nickmendezFlatiron/Signals/README.md

 ###  1. Navigation Bar
-  -   Note : The tabs on the lefthand side of the navigation bar are features that I hopefully will be able to add into the Signals app as I learn more through the SE bootcamp.
+  -  ***Note*** : The tabs on the lefthand side of the navigation bar are features that I hopefully will be able to add into the Signals app as I learn more through the SE bootcamp.
   - The Toolbox consists of 2 different tools, formatted in a dropdown menu style.
 The Watchlist displays all of the different stocks you have added to your
   - The Search bar populates the Toolbox display (#3) with the top 5 best-matching stock symbols(ticker) based on keywords of your choice, in descending relevancy.

 ### 2. Main Display

-  - The Main Display lists all relevant data for the selected stock, formally known as a stock quote.
-Select a stock by clicking on it in either the Search Results list or Watchlist in the Toolbox display area.
-  - Change charts by clicking on the top left corner of the chart, where the ticker is displayed, and enter the ticker indicated in section 2 next to Symbol.
-  - The chart widget allows the user to technically analyze stock price action and plan trades through multiple indicators and timeframes
-  - The Watchlist button allows a user to build a stock watchlist.
+  i.
+The Main Display lists all relevant data for the selected stock, formally known as a stock quote.
+Select a stock by clicking on it in either the Search Results list or Watchlist in the Toolbox display area. ii.
+Change charts by clicking on the top left corner of the chart, where the ticker is displayed, and enter the ticker indicated in section 2 next to Symbol. iii.
+The chart widget allows the user to technically analyze stock price action and plan trades through multiple indicators and timeframes iiii.
+The Watchlist button allows a user to build a stock watchlist.
 The watchlist is stored in the localhost database "watchlist".
 The watchlist button is highlighted blue when the stock is added to the Watchlist.
-There is no limit to how many stocks a user can watch
-  - The Buy/Sell dropdown allows you to execute simulated stock trades.
+There is no limit to how many stocks a user can watch iiiii.
+The Buy/Sell dropdown allows you to execute simulated stock trades.
 Enter a quantity , select either "buy" or "sell" from the dropdown, and hit the "enter" button to execute the trade.

 ### 3. Toolbox Display
   - This area is where the information from the selected Toolbox tool is displayed.
 This area is automatically populated with a list of the top 5 search results whenever a user runs a new stock search.